What are your mortgage options when moving home?

 Valuation and surveys

 The lender values the new property.
-You may also want an independent survey to check for hidden issues before committing.
+It is also worth arranging your own independent survey to catch any hidden problems before you commit.

 - 08